 This is a tutorial or a simple “how-to” guide to help you with your design projects.
 This is not the end-all, be-all way of doing things.
 We will try to make what is normally a long and detailed process of creating commercial art into a simple and easy-to-follow guide.
 We encourage your use of artistic license and creative vision to make high quality work for your clients.

-I wrote a brief tutorial on Apparel Design roughly a year ago and it received a lot of good response.
+I wrote a brief tutorial on Apparel Design roughly a year ago for Go Media, the source for web development in Cleveland and it received a lot of good response.
 But it’s a bit outdated now.
 We’ve done lots more apparel work, including stuff for Avenged Sevenfold, Red Hot Chili Peppers, Evanescence, Atticus Clothing, Strhess Clothing, and tons more notable bands and clothing companies.

 Needless to say, we’ve learned a lot about what’s hot in today’s “underground” fashion market.
 And when I say underground, it’s actually not so underground.
 Just take a peek into your local Hot Topic or Pac Sun and you’re going to see some great apparel graphics.
 And this tutorial will show you just how it’s done.